genilab/genilab.github.io/JOINUS.md

 We are always interested in working with passionate and self-driven PhD candidates!

-> Note: We currently DO NOT have any opportunity for financial support for PhD students.
+> Note: We currently DO NOT have any opportunity for financial support.
 Funding must be arranged independently, typically through external fellowships or grants.

 We are open to:

 * Supervising or co-supervising PhD research aligned with our Research Interests.
 * Providing mentorship and advisory support for students developing independent research projects.
-* Collaborating with researchers who integrate or extend our Research Tools.
+* Collaborating with researchers who integrate or extend our [Research Tools](README.md#research-tools).

 Explore our [Project Ideas](COLLABORATING.md#project-ideas) to get inspired.